The Ultimate Guide to Doing Business in South Korea

 Don’t expect to be presented with the information you need.
 Prepare specific questions regarding key info.

-Someone saying that “they aren’t sure” or “don’t know yet” can also be a polite and indirect “no”.
+Someone saying that “they aren’t sure” or “don’t know yet” can be a polite and indirect “no”.
+It also could mean they really don’t know.

 Koreans tend to answer questions after providing context.
 The most important part is at the end.